 Frequently Asked Questions

-The Heritage Canada Foundation attempts to answer the many questions we receive each month on a variety of subjects relating to conservation, funding and membership.
+Heritage Canada The National Trust attempts to answer the many questions we receive each month on a variety of subjects relating to conservation, funding and membership.

-- How do I become a member of the Heritage Canada Foundation and what benefits will I receive?
+- How do I become a member of Heritage Canada The National Trust and what benefits will I receive?

 For only $40, you will receive a one-year subscription to our acclaimed Hēritage magazine, free admission to National Trust properties in England, Scotland, Wales, Australia, United States and Jersey, discounted rates for our conference, and the satisfaction of knowing that your contribution is helping us save places that matter in Canada.

-- As a Heritage Canada Foundation member what heritage properties can I visit for free?
+- As a Heritage Canada The National Trust member what heritage properties can I visit for free?

-- Is the Heritage Canada Foundation part of the federal government?
+- Is Heritage Canada The National Trust part of the federal government?

-No, the Heritage Canada Foundation is a national, membership based organization and registered charity established in 1973 by the Government of Canada.
-HCF is dedicated to promoting the conservation, understanding and appreciation of our nation’s heritage buildings, historic places and cultural landscapes.
+No, Heritage Canada The National Trust is a national, membership based organization and registered charity established in 1973 by the Government of Canada.
+HCNT is dedicated to promoting the conservation, understanding and appreciation of our nation’s heritage buildings, historic places and cultural landscapes.

 - How do I find financial support for the restoration of my heritage property?